 Previously, Ms. Robinson served as President of the State Community Action Association and was the first African-American President of the Cincinnatus Club.
 She serves faithfully on the Corinthian Baptist Church Board of Trustees, and is President of Corinthian’s Executive Planning Committee.

 Ms. Robinson attended Northern Illinois and Phoenix universities.
-Gwen L. Robinson-Benning truly believes that all people deserve the best life possible, and has dedicated herself to helping others achieve that goal.
+Her core belief is that all people deserve the best life possible, and she has dedicated herself to helping others achieve that goal.